NHSDigital/immunisation-fhir-api/README.specification.md

 This folder contains templates that can be customised for items such as opening pull requests or issues within the repo

 `/.github/workflows`: This folder contains templates for github action workflows such as:
-- `pr-lint.yaml`: This workflow template shows how to link Pull Request's to Jira tickets and runs when a pull request is opened.
+- `pr-jira-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
 - `continuous-integration.yml`: This workflow template shows how to publish a Github release when pushing to master.

 #### `/azure`: